IRISneurolab/NCA/README.md

 * `nca_cognitive_pipeline.joblib`: Pre-trained SVR model for cognitive features.
 * `requirements.txt`: List of required Python packages.

-## 🎓 Citation & Research

-If you use this framework in your research, please cite our method article

 ## 👤 Author

 **Elise Roger, PhD** Assistant Professor, Dept. of Medical Imaging and Radiation Sciences